glycerine/zebrapack/README.md

 be adhered to.
 Strings and raw binary byte arrays are distinct, and must be marked distinctly; msgpack1 encoding is not allowed.

+* All language bindings must respect the declared type in the ZebraPack schema when writing data.
+For example, this means that signed and unsigned declarations must be respected.

 # benchmarking